 Probably early 1950s

-Back L to R
+Back left to right

 John Gifford, Frank Simm, Willie Horne, Unknown, Unknown

-Front L to R
+Front left to right

 Alf Horne, John McEwan, Unknown, Eddie Miller, Teddy Jackson, Ken Ireland